Cidaas/cidaas-php-interceptor-sample/README.md

 # How to use it

-In this example I am going to use `Laravel` https://laravel.com/ framework for my api project
+In this example we are going to use `Laravel` https://laravel.com/ framework for my api project

 ## Pre-Request for the Demo